ODA Spending

 The Netherlands occasionally provides ODA to education as part of humanitarian assistance or asylum support.
 Of the additional US$76 million that was approved for the 2023 development budget, US$22 million went towards hosting asylum seekers in Pakistan and the MENA region especially for the education of children.
 In early 2024, The Dutch Ministry of Foreign Affairs committed US$54 million for the launch of PROSPECTS 2.0 over the period 2024-2027 in Kenya to promote socio-economic integration between refugees and host communities, with education and learning being a key focus.

-If the more right-wing parties that won the November 2023 election form the new coalition government, ODA to education is expected to decrease even further, though it may continue to be used as part of humanitarian assistance as a mechanism to prevent further migration to the Netherlands.
+ODA to education is expected to decrease with the conservative governmental coalition that was formed in 2024, though it may continue to be used as part of humanitarian assistance as a mechanism to prevent further migration to the Netherlands.

 Key Bodies